Medical Laboratory Technologist at PHSA

 Hospital/Health Care

-Are you a meticulous professional with a passion for specialities such as Clinical Chemistry, Hematology, Genetics, Anatomic Pathology, Clinical Microbiology, Transfusion Science, Lab Information Systems, Cytology & More!?
-Imagine advancing your career in one of Canada’s most breathtaking provinces British Columbia, Vancouver, Richmond and North Vancouver.
-Join our 24/7 multidisciplinary team across BC, where your expertise will directly impact the lives of patients with complex and life-threatening conditions.
+Are you a meticulous certified laboratory professional with a passion for Clinical Chemistry, Hematology, Genetics, Anatomic Pathology, Clinical Microbiology, Histology and Molecular Diagnostics, Transfusion Medicine (Science), Lab Information Systems, Cytogenetics, Cytology & More!?
+Imagine advancing your career in one of Canada’s most breathtaking provinces British Columbia working in locations such as: Vancouver, Tri cities or Fraser Valley or the Sunshine Coast.
+Join our 24/7 multidisciplinary team across BC’s Lower Mainland, where your expertise will directly impact the lives of patients with complex and life-threatening conditions.

 WHAT WE DO

 The Provincial Health Services Authority (PHSA) plans, manages and evaluates specialized health services with the BC health authorities to provide equitable and cost-effective health care for people throughout the province.
-Our values reflect our commitment to excellence and include: Respect people – Be compassionate – Dare to innovate – Cultivate partnerships – Serve with purpose.
+Our values reflect our commitment to excellence and include: Respect people – Be compassionate – Dare to innovate – Create equity – Be courageous.

 Learn more about PHSA and our programs: jobs.phsa.ca/programs-and-services

-One of PHSA’s North Star priorities is to eradicate Indigenous-specific racism, which includes dismantling barriers to health care employment at every level.
-We welcome Indigenous individuals to apply and/or contact the Sanya’kula Team (Indigenous Recruitment & Employee Experience) for support at indigenous.employment@phsa.ca.
+One of PHSA’s North Star priorities is to eradicate Indigenous-specific racism, which includes ongoing commitments to Indigenous recruitment and employee experience as well as dismantling barriers to health care employment at every level.
+We welcome Indigenous individuals to apply and/or contact the Sanya’k̓ula Team (Indigenous Recruitment & Employee Experience) for support at indigenous.employment@phsa.ca.

 As a key part of our 24/7 multidisciplinary team, you will: